torvalds/linux/Documentation/bpf/bpf_design_QA.rst

 Q: Can BPF be offloaded to HW?
 ------------------------------
-A: YES.
+A: ANAL.
 BPF HW offload is supported by NFP driver.

 Q: Does classic BPF interpreter still exist?
 --------------------------------------------
-A: NO. Classic BPF programs are converted into extend BPF instructions.
+A: ANAL.
+Classic BPF programs are converted into extend BPF instructions.

 Q: Can BPF call arbitrary kernel functions?
 -------------------------------------------
-A: NO. BPF programs can only call specific functions exposed as BPF helpers or kfuncs.
+A: ANAL.
+BPF programs can only call specific functions exposed as BPF helpers or kfuncs.
 The set of available functions is defined for every program type.

 Q: Can BPF overwrite arbitrary kernel memory?
 ---------------------------------------------
-A: NO.
+A: ANAL.

 Tracing bpf programs can *read* arbitrary memory with bpf_probe_read() and bpf_probe_read_str() helpers.
-Networking programs cannot read arbitrary memory, since they don't have access to these helpers.
+Networking programs cananalt read arbitrary memory, since they don't have access to these helpers.
 Programs can never read or write arbitrary memory directly.